FlatFilers/platform-sdk-starter/README.md

 -->

-Here <!-- TODO change to "Next" after above section is filled out -->we define our Data Hooks, functions which operate on user-inputted data and perform transformations on it to meet your system's needs.
-There are two types of Data Hooks in this example: a `recordCompute` hook and a `batchRecordsCompute` hook.
+Here <!-- TODO change to "Next" after above section is filled out -->we define our Data Hooks&reg;, functions which operate on user-inputted data and perform transformations on it to meet your system's needs.
+There are two types of Data Hooks&reg; in this example: a `recordCompute` hook and a `batchRecordsCompute` hook.

 ```js
 recordCompute: (record) => {